 Church of Scotland - Having upheld the principle of the Living Wage, the 2012 General Assembly reaffirmed support for the Minimum Wage, and encouraged its being raised towards the level of the Living Wage.
 They instructed all Church of Scotland agencies and congregations to implement the Living Wage with all possible speed and in all cases by 2015.
 They also urged congregations to make payment of the Living Wage a criterion in awarding goods and services over the value of £100,000 in any year.
-Finally, they called on the Scottish Government and local authorities to revise their procurement policies to The Living Wage: a briefing for churches require service-providers to pay at least the Living Wage and make adequate provision in funding to enable service-providers to meet the Living Wage (see http://s.coop/pypt).
+Finally, they called on the Scottish Government and local authorities to revise their procurement policies to require service-providers to pay at least the Living Wage and make adequate provision in funding to enable service-providers to meet the Living Wage (see http://s.coop/pypt).